Board Approves Short-list of Developers for ASU Housing Project

 Hydrography Students Graduate from Department of Marine Science

-University of Southern Mississippi Department of Marine Science recognized the 2008 master's degree in hydrographic science graduates on July 30 at a ceremony at John C. Stennis Space Center.
+The University of Southern Mississippi Department of Marine Science recognized the 2008 master's degree in hydrographic science graduates on July 30 at a ceremony at John C. Stennis Space Center.
 The Department of Marine Science works in cooperation with the U.S. Navy to provide the hydrographic science master's degree program to students.
 Through the partnership, the program meets the category A certification requirements by the Federation Internationale des Geometres/International Hydrographic Organization (FIG/IHO) International Advisory Board.
 Southern Miss is the only educational institution in the United States to offer a master's degree in hydrographic science that is certified at the category A level by the FIG/IHO.
 "This was an exceptional class," said Dr. Steve Lohrenz, chair of the Department of Marine Science.
 "I learned a lot from them and I hope they also learned from me.
 It is a strong class."
 The 2008 graduates are Dean Battilana of Carnes, Australia; Jessica Burt of Slidell, La.; Travis Clem of Mandeville, La.; Michael Gonsalves of Bay St. Louis; Bryan Mensi of Picayune; Megan Palmer of Baltimore, Md.; Kimberly Collins Pevey of Biloxi; Mike Redmayne of Slidell, La.; Max Salazar of Slidell, La.; and Carlos Zapata of Tuayaquil, Ecuador.
+Learn more.

 Southern Miss Gulf Coast Wins Awards at Public Relations Conference